puzzlelang/puzzlelang.github.io/_coverpage.md

 <code>print (
     Anyone can be a puzzle developer!
-    Check out puzzle any learn how you can turn your idea into reality.
+    Check out puzzle any learn how you can turn your idea into reality or even build your own language
 )

-// Use a module
+// Example: Use a module
 use 'https://rest.puzzle.js';

 post {name: "Peter"} to "http://api.com";</code>